 He was a really nice guy with a good heart.
 He was most definitely not a dick.

 I wish I knew what happened to the communists who murdered Randy.
 Ronald Reagan, president at the time, didn’t respond to the attacks.
 Instead, he left the matter up to the Philippine government.
-They didn’t do anything.
+It didn’t do anything, other than forgive Randy’s killers.

 In 2007, members of the NPA were officially given amnesty by the Philippine government.
 Of all the things those terrorist scum deserved, amnesty was not one of them.